Wikipedia2Vec: An Efficient Toolkit for Learning and Visualizing the Embeddings of Words and Entities from Wikipedia: Experiments

-We conducted all experiments using Ubuntu Server 16.04 LTS with Python 3.5 and OpenBLAS 0.3.3 installed on the c5d.9xlarge instance with 36 CPU cores deployed on Amazon Web Services.
-To train our models and the baseline models of word embeddings, we used the April 2018 version of the English Wikipedia dump.
+We conducted experiments using Python 3.6 and OpenBLAS 0.3.3 installed on the c5d.9xlarge instance with 36 CPU cores deployed on Amazon Web Services.
+To train our models and the baseline word embedding models, we used the April 2018 version of the English Wikipedia dump.